Top 3 Issues

 Conclusion

 The construction industry in Australia faces many challenges, just like those faced in other countries.
-One of them is the shortage of skilled contractors occasioned by cutbacks on training funds by the government, and young people not willing to join it.
-Secondly, Safety risks and a lack of proactive planning to minimize them.
+One of them is the shortage of skilled contractors occasioned by cutbacks on training funds by the government and young people not willing to join it.
+Secondly, Safety risks and a lack of proactive planning to minimise them.
 These lead to delays in projects and litigations all of which are costly to a company.
 Thirdly, low cash flow is challenging to a company that wants to meet its financial obligations on time.